Article Header

 The Board approved a contract with Chatham Emergency Services to provide the necessary fire protection.

 The math is simple.
-Here is an example of how the fee will be calculated based on the most common building square footage category.
-There is a flat fee of $100 for all land, plus the calculated fee for structure(s) on the property.
-Therefore, if you have a 1500 square foot home with a single car garage, which is approximately 250 square feet and a 10 x 20 storage area or shed that is 200 square feet, your total square foot for the structure is 1950.
-Based on your 1950 square foot structure(s), the fee is $125, plus a $100 fee for land, your total fire service fee would be $225.
+Here is an example of how the fee, which is 14 cents per square foot of burnable property, will be calculated.
+If you have a 1388 square foot home with a single car garage, which is approximately 250 square feet, a deck that is 150 square feet, and a 10 x 20 storage area or shed that is 200 square feet, your total square foot for the structure is 1988.
+Based on your 1988 square foot structure(s), your total fire service fee would be $278.32

-Fire Service Fee bills will not be mailed prior to October 2022.
 For more information, please check out the FAQ section.
 If you do not find the answer to your question, you can use the Contact Us Form.

 If you do not find the answer to your question, you can use the Contact Us Form.